In this sewing tutorial, I will show you how to sew a scarf face mask.

 Now comes the fun part.

 A little bit of a story.
-So, I was browsing Amazon to buy a “fashion tape” to hold my off-shoulder dress in proper place (the dress didn’t stay off my shoulders and tried to go up, which I didn’t want).
+So, I was browsing Amazon to buy a “fashion tape” to hold my off-shoulder dress in the proper place (the dress didn’t stay off my shoulders and tried to go up, which I didn’t want).

-I found this double sided tape which had very good reviews.
+I found this double-sided tape which had very good reviews.
 And to my surprise, I read in the reviews that people were buying the tape for their face masks to keep them in place.
 So that’s when I thought about the scarf face mask with the double-sided tape.